The Queen's Wedding Cake Restoration Project

 area enjoyed taking part in the restoration, and not least that our own area team members: Judy Banks, Judith Lynn, and Andrew Hill, had such leading roles in bringing the project to fruition.

-The journey began one afternoon in July 2015 when Andrew, the BSG's national office administrator at that time, answered a call from Gary Magold, keeper of the Peek Frean Museum in Bermondsey.
-Gary explained that their replica of the royal wedding cake had been vandalised and severely damaged whilst it was in museum storage and was calling to ask for advice and to enquire if it might be possible for the historic cake to be repaired or restored.
+It all started one afternoon in July 2015, when Andrew, then the BSG’s national office administrator, picked up a call from Gary Magold, curator of the Peek Frean Museum in Bermondsey.
+Gary explained that their replica of the royal wedding cake had been vandalised and badly damaged while in storage, and he was seeking advice on whether the historic piece could be repaired or restored.

-Andrew forwarded the enquiry to the Guild's national committee where Judy steered the proposal through committee discussions; two years later, during the week commencing 23rd October 2017, the extraordinary journey culminated at the museum as the tiers of the cake came in from the BSG's regions for the final assembly and decoration of the restored cake.
+Andrew passed the enquiry to the Guild's national committee, where Judy guided the proposal through discussions.
+Two years later, during the week starting 23rd October 2017, the remarkable journey ended at the museum as cake tiers arrived from the BSG's regions for the final assembly and decoration of the restored cake.

 The impressive six-tier cake was finally completed and assembled just in time for the royal couple's Platinum wedding anniversary celebrations on 20th November 2017.